luizrobertoao/luizrobertoao/README.md

-- 👋 Hi, I’m Luiz Roberto Oliveira.
+Hi, I’m Luiz Roberto Oliveira.

-- 👀 I’m interested in learning software development skills.
+Junior Developer focused on improving my skills in order to better help clients, and generate a positive impact on users' lives through technology.
+I'm a great team worker and skilled in many technologies like Java, Spring boot, SQL as long as Front end technologies.

-- 🌱 I’m currently learning JAVA.
+I'm always looking for more knowledge to become a better developer.

-- 💞️ I’m looking to collaborate on JAVA projects.
+-📫 How to reach me: luizrobertoao29@gmail.com

-- 📫 How to reach me: luizrobertoao29@gmail.com
+-✅ www.linkedin.com/in/luizrobertoao/

 <!---
 luizrobertoao/luizrobertoao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.